ghostoptimizer/server-perf-stats/README.md

 -- Baking it into a Docker image --
-> If you want a completely self-contained image so you never have to re-install bc, create a simple Dockerfile alongside your script
+> If you want a completely self-contained image so you never have to re-install bc, create a simple Dockerfile alongside your script:
 -----------------------------------------------------------------------
 FROM ubuntu:24.04